Luidog/node-red-contrib-filemaker/template.readme.md

   Find Records Node
     ✓ should be loaded
-    ✓ should perform a find (280ms)
+    ✓ should perform a find (269ms)
-    ✓ should throw an error with a message and a code (176ms)
+    ✓ should throw an error with a message and a code (182ms)

   Get Record Node
     ✓ should be loaded
+    ✓ should set globals (183ms)
+    ✓ should throw an error with a message and a code (184ms)

+  Set Globals Node
+    ✓ should be loaded
+    ✓ should set globals (171ms)
+    ✓ should throw an error with a message and a code (184ms)

   List Records Node
     ✓ should be loaded
+    ✓ should List records (315ms)
+    ✓ should throw an error with a message and a code (184ms)

   Record Id Utility Node
     ✓ should be loaded